TXH2020/MainRepo/Academics/Image Processing/readme.md

 - I also learnt about Deep Learning, CNNs and architectures such as ResNet, VGG16 and 19.

 - The files named Image Processing_x demonstrate my practical experience of this course.
 The last file with index 4 contains Deep Learning Architectures and hence requires the use of GPU for training.
+The notebook takes around 40-45 min for complete execution.

 <p><i>As part of the course we had an assignment.
 We had to implement an automatic face recognition system for attendance.